 PyC Quantification

-Bulk density of soil samples increases on average with depth from 0.3 g/cm3 at the soil surface to 1 g/cm3 at 30 cm (Appendix 1: Figure S1).
-Total C of undigested bulk soil samples decreases with depth (Fig 6A).
-The ratio of PyC to total C slightly increases with depth, indicating the effect of preservation ability (Figure 6B).
+Bulk density of soil samples increases on average with depth from 0.3 g/cm3 at the soil surface to 1 g/cm3 at 30 cm (Figure S1).
+Total carbon of undigested bulk soil decreases with depth from 100 mg/g to x mg/g (Fig 2A).
+The ratio of PyC to total C slightly increases with depth, indicating the effect of preservation ability (Figure 2B).
 Average proportions of PyC to total C per depth increment range from 0.089 – 0.199.
 The total average ratio of PyC was 0.159.
 The average mass of PyC was highest in hillslope sites, though not enough valley sites may have been sampled for adequate comparison.
 The higher levels of hillslope PyC compared to that found on ridgetops is a strong indication of PyC transportation through erosion (Abney and Berhe 2018).

 Total PyC in grams per square meter ranged from 620 to 1,488 g/m2 per site across all depths, with an average of 928 g/m2 across all sites (Fig. 7).